Keheck/Minecraft-Mob-Fighters/README.md

 # Minecraft-Mob-Fighters
 This is the repository for the Minecraft mod Mob Fighters by Keheck.

-This branch is not used.
-Switch to other branches
+This is for miscellaneous files such as logs for the purpose of questions from the developer's side